anshulp2912/cheapBuy/README.md

 git clone https://github.com/anshulp2912/cheapBuy.git
 cd cheapBuy
 ```
 2. This project uses Python 3, so make sure that [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installation/) are preinstalled.
 All requirements of the project are listed in the ```requirements.txt``` file.
-Use pip to install all of those.
+Use pip to install all of the requirements.
 ```
 pip install -r requirements.txt
 ```